survivejs/react-book/manuscript/09_linting_in_webpack.md

 ## Linting CSS

 [csslint](https://www.npmjs.com/package/csslint) allows us to lint CSS. [csslint-loader](https://www.npmjs.com/package/csslint-loader) makes it possible to integrate it into our project.
-To get started hit
+To get started, hit

 > npm i csslint csslint-loader --save-dev

-Next we'll need to integrate it with our configuration:
+Next, we'll need to integrate it with our configuration:

 **webpack.config.js**